Tiger Fishing on the Upper Zambezi

 DATES & SEASONS

-You can visit Lumbe Pools between March and January but keep in mind that some of the activities will be better experienced at certain times of the year.
+You can visit Lumbe Pools from March to mid-January but keep in mind that some of the activities will be better experienced at certain times of the year.
 Chat to us about what type of experience you're looking for and we can recommend when the best time to go would be.

 Contact Form Demo